uptonking/note4yaoo/lib-collab-crdt-algorithms.md

   - This class includes WOOT [11], WOOTO [20], WOOTH [1], CT [7], RGA [13], [23].
   - In this class, a tombstone replaces each suppressed element.
   - Although it enjoys a fixed length for identifiers and it has a space complexity which depends on the number of operations.
-  - For example, a document with an history of a million operations and ﬁnally containing a single line can have as much as 499999 tombstones.
+  - For example, a document with an history of a million operations and finally containing a single line can have as much as 499999 tombstones.
   - Garbaging tombstones requires costly protocols in decentralized distributed systems.
 - (ii) Variable-size identifiers.
   - This class includes for example Logoot [21].
 It does not require tombstones, but its identifiers can grow unbounded.
 Consequently, although it does not require garbage protocols, its space complexity remains till now linear with the number of insert operations.
 Thus, it is possible to have only a single element in the sequence having an identifier of length 499999.
   - Treedoc [12] uses both tombstones and variable size identifiers but relies on a complex garbage protocol when identifiers grow too much.
-- In this paper, we propose a new approach, called LSEQ, that belongs to the variable-size identifiers class of sequence CRDTs.
+- ✨ In this paper, we propose a new approach, called LSEQ, that belongs to the variable-size identifiers class of sequence CRDTs.
   - LSEQ is an adaptive allocation strategy with a sub-linear upper-bound in its spatial complexity.
 - We choose Logoot (for comparison) as it delivers overall best performances for variable-size sequence CRDTs

-- The Logoot paper [21] already highlighted the importance of allocation strategies (alloc).
+- The Logoot paper already highlighted the importance of allocation strategies (alloc).
 - Indeed, experiments concerned two strategies.
   - (1) Random: randomly choosing between the identifiers of the two neighbours.
 It delivers poor performance because the identifiers quickly saturate the space, resulting in the creation of new levels.
 As consequence, the size of identifiers grows quickly.
   - (2) Boundary: randomly choosing between the identifiers of the two neighbours bounded by a boundary maximum value.
 The strategy allocates the new identifiers closer to their preceding identifier.
 Of course, it works well when the editions are performed right-to-left.